youwen5/web/routes/+computing.typ

 On my Apple Silicon devices I of course use the `linux-asahi` kernel from the
 #link("https://asahilinux.org/")[Asahi Linux] project.
 But I still use NixOS,
 not the Asahi Fedora Remix.
-If you#(apostrophe)re curious, it is a surprisingly smooth experience.
+If you’re curious, it is a surprisingly smooth experience.

 = Desktop environment